smasongarrison/syllabi/0101_policies.Rmd

 # Policy Overview

 In this section, I provide specific language for all my course policies.
-These policies are in addition to those policies and procedures outlined in the unversity [bulletin](https://bulletin.wfu.edu).
+These policies are in addition to those policies and procedures outlined in the university [bulletin](https://bulletin.wfu.edu).
 There are slight differences between the [undergraduate college](https://bulletin.wfu.edu/undergraduate/) and the [graduate school](https://bulletin.wfu.edu/graduate/).

 ## Changes